vectara/vectara-docs/www/docs/api-reference/rest.md

 or [Postman](https://www.postman.com/).

 1. Download the OpenAPI YAML file.
-2. Importt the file into Insomonia or Postman.
+2. Import the file into Insomonia or Postman.
 3. Start making API calls directly from the tool.

 Want to try the REST APIs live in your browser?
 Head over to our